Jewish Community Centre of Kraków: Ride For The Living

 Ride For The Living (RFTL) is a four-day annual event, typically in late June, that began in 2014.
 Participants immerse themselves in Poland’s Jewish past, present, and future.
 The highlight of the weekend is a bike ride from Auschwitz-Birkenau to JCC Krakow.
 Ride For The Living was inspired by Robert Desmond, who rode his bicycle 1,350 miles from London to Auschwitz, visiting WWII sites of liberation along his journey.
-After joining the JCC and learning about Krakow's reborn Jewish community, he realized his ride should not have ended in a place of loss, but rather in the place of hope and Jewish community that is JCC Krakow.
+After joining the JCC and learning about Kraków's reborn Jewish community, he realized his ride should not have ended in a place of loss, but rather in the place of hope and Jewish community that is JCC Krakow.

-Ride For The Living is JCC Krakow’s largest annual fundraiser.
+Ride For The Living is JCC Krakow's largest annual fundraiser.
 Funds raised during the first Ride supported a week-long trip to Israel for child survivors of the Holocaust in March 2015.
 Money raised during subsequent Rides has funded several new initiatives for Kraków's Jewish seniors, including a 2015 calendar featuring survivors' photos and stories, English classes, increased medical and welfare services, and Senior University.
 Senior University is a continuing education program that aims to re-engage members in academic learning.
-Professors and scholars from Kraków’s Jagiellonian University come to the JCC to lecture on the history of Krakowian Jews and topics related to Jewish culture, customs, and tradition.
+Professors and scholars from Kraków’s Jagiellonian University come to the JCC to lecture on the history of Krakówian Jews and topics related to Jewish culture, customs, and tradition.
 The Ride also supports the JCC’s core programming for all members and community outreach in Kraków.

 In addition to the ordinary Ride For The Living, JCC Krakow runs a Satellite Ride For The Living program that offers Jewish Community Centers, Hillels, and Jewish Federations in North America the opportunity to host bike rides or cycling classes in their own communities focused on learning about and supporting Kraków's Jewish revival.